AbdelrhmanBassiouny/ripple_down_rules/doc/intro.md

 ## 🚀 Enhanced Ripple-Down Rules Engine – Key Features

-### 🧠 Ontology + Rule Base as One Entity
+### 🧠 Data Model (Ontology) + Rule Base as One Entity
-- 🧬 Unified data structure: Ontology and rules use the same Python data structures.
+- 🧬 Unified data structure: Data Model (Ontology) and rules use the same Python data structures.
-- 🔄 Automatic sync: Updates to the ontology instantly reflect in the rule base.
+- 🔄 Automatic sync: Updates to the data model instantly reflect in the rule base.
 - 📦 Version controlled: The rule base is a Python module, versioned with your project.

 ### 🔁 Supports First, Second & Higher-Order Logic